-This statistic shows the top 10 generic drugs producing pharmaceutical companies, by U.S. prescription market share in 2010.
-In that year, Mylan Labs, Inc. had a market share of 13.4 percent on the generic prescription market.
+This statistic shows the top generic drugs producing pharmaceutical companies, by U.S. market share in 2013.
+In that year, Mylan Labs, Inc. had a market share of 13.4 percent on the unbranded generics market.

 Top generic manufacturers